 Try this Stuffed Cornish Game Hens recipe, or contribute your own.
-"Poultry" and "Stuffed" are two of the tags cooks chose for Stuffed Cornish Game Hens.
+"Poultry" and "Stuffed" are two tags used to describe Stuffed Cornish Game Hens.

 "My wife and I both loved this recipe!
 I usually don't like cornish hens, but this recipe made me think otherwise.
 The stuffing is incredibly tasty and my favorite part!
 We'll definitely be making this again."- JonnyFunFun

 Stuffing: ========= Heat the butter in a pan and add spinach, garlic, mushrooms and vermouth.
 Cook over high heat for 3 minutes, then add the cream and reduce by one-third.
 Add the bread crumbs and cook until thick but moist.
 Hens: ===== Spread the boned hens flat and season with salt and lemon juice.
 Fill each with 1/2 cup stuffing and fold the meat together securing with toothpicks and a strip of bacon.
 Baste the stuffed hens with clarified butter and then put them into a pan with the rest of the clarified butter and roast at 350 F for 45 minutes.
 Serve with sauce.
 Sauce: ====== Reduce the drippings from the hens for 5 minutes over high heat.
 After five minutes, discard any fat thats in the pan and add wine to deglaze.
 Scrape up any little bits adhering to the pan.
 Reduce for a minute or two.
 Add cream, shallots, garlic, and green onion.
 Cook for two minutes more then remove the pan from the heat.
 Off the heat, swirl in butter to finish the sauce.
 Source: Great Chefs of New Orleans, Tele-record Productions : Box 71112, New Orleans, Louisiana - 1983 : Chef Gunter Preuss, Versailles Restaurant, New Orleans